Cheng Xia: Opposing Shi Hu and death

 With most of northern China under Later Zhao's control, Cheng Xia once more sought to reduce Shi Hu's influence, which he saw was growing day by day.
 In 332, he approached Shi Le and expressed his concerns over Later Zhao's future.
 Pointing out Shi Hu's ruthlessness and military prowess, Cheng believed that Hu would not submit to Shi Le's young heir, Shi Hong, after Le's death.
 However, Shi Le dismissed these concerns as Cheng being worried about not having sole control over Hong.
 Shi Le felt that Shi Hu was still a vital asset for Shi Hong's future military campaigns, and at the same time assured Cheng with a lofty position in Hong's court.

 An emotional Cheng attempted to rebuke Shi Le's presumptions of him but was once more ignored.
 After failing to convince Shi Le, Cheng Xia went to Xu Guang (who had also tried to curb Shi Hu's influence), warning him of impending harm in the hands of Shi Hu.
 Hearing this, Xu also approached Shi Le with the same intent as Cheng did, only this time with some success.
 However, this was not enough to stop Shi Hu entirely.

-After Shi Le's death on August 17th of 333, Shi Hu immediately had Shi Hong placed under his control through a coup.
+After Shi Le's death on August 17, 333, Shi Hu immediately had Shi Hong placed under his control through a coup.
 Cheng Xia and Xu Guang were arrested and brought before the Minister of Justice.
-Due to his grudge, the two were exempted from Shi Hu's general amnesty and executed instead.
+Due to his grudge, the two were excluded from Shi Hu's general amnesty and executed instead.